supersonusourav/Simple-AI-Analyzer/readme.md

 ## 🌟 Overview
 **Simplified Analytics** is a high-performance web application designed to bridge the gap between raw data and actionable business intelligence.
-By integrating **Streamlit** for a seamless user interface and the **Groq Llama-3 70B** model for expert-level analysis, this tool allows users to explore, visualize, and query datasets in a professional consultant-grade environment.
+By integrating **Streamlit** for a seamless user interface and the **Gemini 2.5 Flash** model for expert-level analysis, this tool allows users to explore, visualize, and query datasets in a professional consultant-grade environment.

 ## 🚀 Key Features
 * **📄 Dataset Explorer:** Full-scale interactive data viewing with high-performance CSV parsing.